Désirée Nick: Biography

-Since 2005, Nick wrote several books.
-In one of them, Eva go home, she faced the controversial claims on her motherhood and family, published by former TV presenter Eva Herman.
+Since 2005, Nick has written several books.
+One of them, Eva go home, served as a response to the controversial claims about her motherhood and family and was published by former TV presenter Eva Herman.

-Nick was in a relationship with Prince Heinrich Julius of Hanover for seventeen years; they have one son together, Oscar Nick (29 September 1996 in Berlin).
-In 2017 he became a British citizen, his name is Prince Oscar Julius Henry of Hanover.
+Nick was in a relationship with Prince Heinrich Julius von Hannover for seventeen years, and they have one son together, Oscar Nick (29 September 1996 in Berlin).
+In 2017, their son became a British citizen while also taking on his father's title and last name as Oscar Julius Heinrich Ferdinand Prinz von Hannover.

 In the 2020 film Enfant Terrible about the life of filmmaker Rainer Werner Fassbinder, directed by Oskar Roehler, Nick plays the role of Barbara Valentin.

-In 2023 she made her English-language TV debut in Channel 4's reality TV show Fred's last resort.
-In the same year, Nick appeared on the cover of Playboy and is thus the oldest German model of the erotic magazine at 66 years of age.
+In 2023 she made her English-language TV debut in Channel 4's reality TV show Fred's Last Resort.
+In the same year, Nick appeared on the cover of Playboy, thus making her the oldest German model to appear on the erotic magazine's cover at 66 years of age.

-In 2025 she became increasingly active as an actress, appearing in three different popular German TV series, Soko Potsdam, In aller Freundschaft - die jungen Ärzte, in a recurring role in 6 episodes so far in Dahoam is Dahoam and in one made-for-TV film Keine Scheidung ohne Leiche.
+In 2025 she became increasingly active as an actress, appearing in three popular German TV series, SOKO Potsdam, In aller Freundschaft - Die jungen Ärzte, and a recurring role in Dahoam is Dahoam, as well as the made-for-TV film Keine Scheidung ohne Leiche.

+To mark her 70th birthday, she created her new show “Reflection,” which will run in German and English at Berlin’s Wintergarten Varieté in September and October 2026.